ZhenshengLee/performance_test/README.md

 **Default Version Support:** ROS2 Dashing, Fast-RTPS 1.8.0

-This performance test tool allows you to test performance and latency of various communication means like ROS 2, ROS 2 Waitset, FastRTPS, Connext DDS Micro, Eclipse Cyclone DDS and OpenDDS.
+This performance test tool allows you to test performance and latency of various communication means like ROS 2, ROS 2 Waitset, FastRTPS, RTI Connext DDS, Connext DDS Micro, Eclipse Cyclone DDS and OpenDDS.

 It can be extended to other communication frameworks easily.